 - Track donors, members, and grantors in the PastPerfect database.

 - Assist in creating and maintainig procedures related to accounts payable, the check log, and PastPerfect.

 - Proactively maintain the museum facility, both interior and exterior.
 This includes working with outside vendors, ordering office supplies, and assisting with repair agreements.

 - Other duties as assigned

 How to Apply

-Please send a cover letter, resume, and three references to email@example.com.
+Please submit a resume, cover letter, and three references to email@example.com.
 This position is open until filled.
 Please direct questions about the position to firstname.lastname@example.org

 Internships are available to current and recent undergraduate and postgraduate students.
 Internships are unpaid.
 To apply for an internship, submit an internship and volunteer application.

 Assist the curatorial staff with developing upcoming exhibits and managing the museum’s collection, archives, and library.
 During your internship, you may: